Ayilay/EncoderDebouncer/README.md

 There are many techniques out there for eliminating such bouncing, both in software and in hardware, software being easier to implement, but hardware being more reliable, yet more expensive.
 I decided to make a PCB that implements a hardware debouncing solution, because I can print multiple such PCBs that all work identically.

 ## Principle of Operation (hardware)
 The Rotary Encoder has 2 signal pins.
 One of those pins is fed into an RC circuit that absorbs the bounce, but turns the digital signal into a slow-rising curve.
-This is fed into a Schmitt Trigger, which offers hysteresis and turns the rising voltage curve into a clean fast-rising digital signal.
+This is fed into an Inverting Schmitt Trigger, which offers hysteresis and turns the rising voltage curve into a clean fast-rising digital signal.

-I didn't have any Schmitt triggers laying around, and I didn't want to buy some just for this circuit, so I used a common 555 IC as a Schmitt trigger.
+I didn't have any Schmitt triggers laying around, and I didn't want to buy some just for this circuit, so I used a common 555 IC as an Inverting Schmitt trigger.
 It works quite well for this purpose, and I have plenty of them laying around since they are so versatile.

-This circuit is heavily based on Jeremy Blum's [Arduino Tutorial #10 on Interrupts and Hardware Debouncing](https://youtu.be/CRJUdf5TTQQ), it quite excellent.
+This circuit is heavily based on Jeremy Blum's [Arduino Tutorial #10 on Interrupts and Hardware Debouncing](https://youtu.be/CRJUdf5TTQQ), it is quite excellent.
+Look at it for more details on how this circuit works in principle.

 To debounce a single signal, I used a single resistor, a single capacitor, and a 555 IC.
 To lower the component count, I only debounced one of the 2 signals, which is good enough because we only need one signal to feed into an interrupt pin.